 We increased our followers and page likes this month.
 We published a total of 14 posts.

-Our reach has gone up 12%, and our post engagements have also gone up slightly.
+Our reach has increased by 12%, and our post engagements have also increased slightly.

 Although we haven’t been focusing on Pinterest in January, we posted 11 pins which generated 97 views, and we still have three followers.

-For February, we plan to put together a stronger social media strategy.
+For February, we plan to develop a more robust social media strategy.
 Jasmine has another blog called Miss Millennia Magazine.
-She has a blog manager that works full time on that blog.
+In addition, she has a blog manager that works full-time on that blog.

-We have recruited her help to put together a social media strategy for Blogging Money Life.
-What she’s going to be doing using a tool called SocialBee is sharing our blog posts and YouTube content through our socials, including Pinterest, Facebook, Instagram, and perhaps Twitter.
+We have recruited her to help put together a social media strategy for Blogging Money Life.
+She will be using a tool called SocialBee to share our blog posts and YouTube content through our socials, including Pinterest, Facebook, Instagram, and perhaps Twitter.
 Check back in February to see how that extra effort on our socials has affected our overall blog traffic.

 Moving on to our email growth.
-If you’ve been blogging for any amount of time, you’ve probably heard the saying, “The money is in the list.”
-Well, from the very beginning of our blog, we focused on the growth of our email list.
+If you’ve been blogging for a while, you’ve probably heard the saying, “The money is on the list.”
+Well, from the beginning of our blog, we focused on the growth of our email list.

-Like most blogging metrics, it’s not an easy thing to grow, but I feel like we’ve been doing a pretty good job.
-So at the end of January, we have finished with 267 email subscribers.
+Like most blogging metrics, it’s not easy to grow, but we’ve been doing a pretty good job.
+So at the end of January, we finished with 267 email subscribers.

-We had 30 new subscribers 19 unsubscribes.
-We ran 14 different email campaigns sent out a total of 3700 emails.
+We had 30 new subscribers and 19 unsubscribes.
+We ran 14 different email campaigns and sent out 3700 emails.
 The average open rate is 32%, which translates to just under 1200 open emails.
 The click-through rate within those emails is sitting at about 3%, which equals 112 links clicked.

-Right now our focus is primarily on growing our list engaging the subscribers, offering them good content.
+Our focus is primarily on growing our list, engaging the subscribers, and offering them good content.
 We also use it to promote our new blog posts when they publish twice a week.
 Once we get to about a thousand subscribers, we can talk about monetizing our email list.

 Let’s talk about January’s website traffic.

-In this metric here, SEMrush tells us that five out of more than 400 keywords that we are ranking for show up within the first page of Google.
-Our SEMrush authority score has gone up one point this month, and we are currently sitting at 22 out of 100.
-There are currently 192 referring domains.
+In this metric here, SEMrush tells us that five out of more than 400 keywords we are ranking for show up on the first page of Google.
+Our SEMrush authority score has gone up one point this month, and we currently sit at 22 out of 100.
+There are presently 192 referring domains.
 That metric is up 19% from

 last month.
 When relevant websites with a higher domain authority than yours link back to your website, that helps build your own domain authority.